lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 Tutorial
 ========

-This section gives an overview of most of the features currently available in the library in the form of a very simple example.
-The example script is located in the `examples` package and can be downloaded from :download:`here <../../../src/python/molpher/examples/basics.py>`.
-The used example `XML template` is available from :download:`this link <../../../src/python/molpher/examples/cocaine-procaine-template.xml>` (see `templates-snapshots` for more details on templates).
-If you want to know more about the library or the source code, we suggest you check out the `source-code-docs`.
+This section gives an overview of the most important features currently available in the library by writing and commenting on an example Python script -- located in the `examples` package and available for download :download:`here <../../../src/python/molpher/examples/basics.py>`.
+However, not all of the available features or settings will be presented and we encourage you to take a look at the `source-code-docs` if you want to know more about the implementation itself or some more advanced topics.

+..  note:: We do not provide usage examples or a description of the C++ API in this tutorial,
+        but the Python interface actually follows the C++ implementation very closely and the classes from the `core` package are in fact derived from the proxy classes generated automatically by `SWIG <http://www.swig.org/>`_ when the C++ API is wrapped for Python.

 .. contents:: Table of Contents